'A beam of new hope': Taiwan reacts to controversial Trump call

 Note of caution

-Many in Taipei welcomed the call between Trump and Tsai, the first publicly reported direct contact between a United States President or President-elect and a Taiwanese leader in 40 years.
+Many in Taipei welcomed the call between Trump and Tsai, the first publicly reported direct contact between a United States President or President-elect and Taiwan's leader in 40 years.

 With the positivity though there is also a heavy dose of pragmatism, part of life on an island stuck in a political quagmire like no other.

 Lo Chih-cheng, a legislator and member of the DPP, Tsai's party, said that Trump has shown "a very friendly attitude towards Taiwan, but how we can translate into policies is still unknown."